 Franchise industry insiders told me that fairly-bored housewives were convincing their husbands to buy Curves For Women franchises for them, so they could have a shot at small business ownership.

 It’s not that a fairly-bored housewife makes a lousy franchisee.
-It’s that they had no small business management experience, and they allowed themselves to get sucked into what I call, “Franchising’s Black Hole.”
+It’s that they had no business management experience, and they allowed themselves to get sucked into what I call, “Franchising’s Black Hole.”

 The black hole I’m referring to is the “Business in a Box” ease of ownership mentality.

-And, a lot of these women failed.
+And, a lot of them failed.